-Leopard attacks happen most often to people between the ages of 25 and 64 in the Gir Somnath district.
-There were 23 attacks in 2016, which was a very high number.
-Children under 15 represent the second most vulnerable group, with their highest number of reported attacks occurring in 2015.
+human-leopard conflicts happen most often to people between the ages of 25 and 64 in the Gir Somnath district.
+There were 23 human-leopard conflicts in 2016, which was a very high number.
+Children under 15 years of age represent the second most vulnerable group, with their highest number of reported attacks occurring in 2015.
 In contrast, young adults and the elderly generally face the lowest risk, though incidents among those aged 65 and over reached a record high for that group in 2023.
-These trends show that while working-age adults are at the highest risk, there is a persistent and serious danger to children, highlighting two distinct groups that are particularly susceptible to human-wildlife conflict.
+These trends show that while working-age adults are at the highest risk, there is a persistent and serious risk to children, highlighting two distinct groups that are particularly susceptible to human-leopard conflicts.

 Fig. 6.
-Age distribution of victims
+Age distribution of victims of human-leopard conflicts in Gir Somnath district (2014–2023)

 Men are significantly more vulnerable than women to be attacked by leopards in all areas.
 The biggest difference between men and women is in Gir Gadhada, where there were 45 male victims and 25 female victims.
-Una came in second with 37 male victims.
+Una stands second with 37 male victims of human-leopard conflicts.
 In Talala, the difference is especially big: over three times the number of men were attacked as women.
 Gir Gadhada has the most female victims, but the data shows that men are at a much higher risk overall, especially in the areas closest to the forest.
 This suggests that men are much more likely to become involved into conflict, probably because of the activities they do or the roles they play in these areas where there is a lot of conflict.

 Fig. 7.
-Gender distribution of victims
+Gender distribution of victims of human-leopard conflicts in Gir Somnath district (2014–2023)

 In most instances, leopard encounters in the district result in minor injuries, which accounted for nearly 64% of all recorded cases.
 However, the data reveals a serious risk level, as deaths were the second most common outcome, occurring in about 21% of attacks.
 This means that approximately one in every five reported encounters results in a fatality.
 Severe injuries were the least common result, making up about 15% of the total incidents.
 While the majority of victims survive with minor wounds, the high percentage of fatalities underscores the significant danger these interactions pose to the local population.